 The jam sessions at 726 St. Peter became much more frequent, so much that Borenstein moved his gallery to the building next door.
 Performances were held nightly for donations and were organized by a short-lived not-for-profit organization, The New Orleans Society for The Preservation of Traditional Jazz.
 Shortly after the Jaffes returned to New Orleans, Borenstein passed the nightly operations of the hall to Allan Jaffe on a profit-or-loss basis, and Preservation Hall was born.

 Operating as a family business, Preservation Hall supported the unique culture of traditional jazz in New Orleans, which developed in the local melting pot of African, Caribbean, and European musical traditions at the turn of the 20th Century.
 Preservation Hall was a rare space in the South where racially-integrated bands and audiences shared music together during the Jim Crow era.
-At the center of that family business, the Jaffe’s became involved in the southern Civil Rights Movement (and were even persecuted) as heads of an integrated venue in a time of cruelly-policed racial segregation.
+At the center of that family business, the Jaffe’s became involved in the southern Civil Rights Movement (and were apprehended by police on several occasions) as heads of an integrated venue in a time of cruelly-policed racial segregation.